frog2am/test/README.md

 // if using CommonJS...
 const { Toast, Slip, Mole, Alert } = require('notiffy');

-// If grab the CDN...
+// if grab the CDN...
 const { Toast, Slip, Mole, Alert } = notiffy;
 ```